Direwolf20-MC/BuildingGadgets/README.md

 `Dire's Building Gadgets` aims to make building a little bit easier.
 At this time there are `four` tools, and they are described below.
 Alternatively, watch the following mod spotlight for instructions!

-## Important notice

-As of Minecraft `1.20.1` this version of Building Gadget (Building Gadgets 1) is officially the 'Legacy' version of Building Gadgets.
-I will continue to update the mod for the Minecraft versions we already support but this mod will not be ported to Minecraft `1.20.1` or higher.

-### What's next?

-I'm glad you've asked!
-Go and download [`Building Gadgets 2`](https://github.com/direwolf20-mc/buildinggadgets2)!
-It's the same mod but with a bunch of new and awesome features built on a brand-new codebase.
-It's just better!

-### Why is it better?

-We've been officially supporting Building Gadgets 1 since Minecraft `1.12`...
-That's... *(checks notes)* 6 years!
-6 years of updates, bug fixes, feature requests and Minecraft updates.
-After such a long time, code can become overcomplicated, messy and hard to maintain.
-When this happens, it's best to start again.
-After some consideration, we opted to start a new Github Repo and start from a truly clean state.

-### Thanks to our contributors

-One final note, I would like to thank of all of our contributors to Building Gadgets 1.
-You've all helped the mod stay updated, feature rich and ever-growing.
-This mod is vastly different to how it was back in `1.12` and our contributors are to thank for that!

----

 ## Usage